 It is unclear if this resolution is asking local governments to fund harm reduction services.

-R28) Canada Post's Neighbourhood Mail

-District of Highlands

-WHEREAS Canada Post's Neighbourhood Mail (unaddressed bulk mail) was a cost effective program that allowed local governments and regional districts to mail notices to residents within their boundary;

-AND WHEREAS changes to the program now see unaddressed bulk mail going to "precision targeted areas" that are no longer aligned with local government and regional district boundaries;

-AND WHEREAS the changes result in properties outside of the local government receiving unaddressed bulk mail that are not relevant to them, and to higher costs for local governments and regional districts conducting these mail outs:

-THEREFORE BE IT RESOLVED that AVICC and UBCM urge Canada Post to continue to allow neighbourhood mail (unaddressed bulk mail) to be delivered only to properties within the local government and regional district boundary.

-The Resolutions Committee advises that the UBCM membership has not previously considered a resolution asking Canada Post to deliver unaddressed bulk mail only to addresses within the boundaries of a local government or regional district.

-However, the Committee notes that members have consistently endorsed resolutions that request that Canada Post deliver unaddressed bulk mail from local governments, even to mail boxes that block unaddressed mail (e.g. "no junk mail" requests), or to have Canada Post develop a system to allow recipients to OPT IN for admail rather than needing to opt out.
-(2018-B153, 2013-B59, 2010-B54).
+Convention Decision: SELECTED ISSUES R28) Canada Post's Neighbourhood Mail District of Hig hlands WHEREAS Canada Post's Neighbourhood Mail (unaddressed bulk mail) was a cost effective p that allowed local governments and regional districts to mail notices to residents withi boundary; AND WHEREAS changes to the program now see unaddressed bulk mail going to "precision to areas" that are no longer aligned with local government and regional district boundaries; argeted AND WHEREAS the changes result in properties outside of the local government reunaddressed bulk mail that are not relevant to them, and to higher costs for local government regional districts conducting these mail outs: THEREFORE BE IT RESOLVED that AVICC and UBCM urge Canada Post to continue to neighbourhood mail (unaddressed bulk mail) to be delivered only to properties within the government and regional district boundary.
+Resolutions Committee recommendation: No Recommendation Resolutions Committee comments: The Resolutions Committee advises that the UBCM membership has not previously considered of resolution asking Canada Post to deliver unaddressed bulk mail only to addresses within the boundaries of a local government or regional district.
+1 However, the Committee notes that members have consistently endorsed resolutions that require that Canada Post deliver unaddressed bulk mail from local governments, even to mail boxes the unaddressed mail (e.g. "no junk mail" requests), or to have Canada Post develop a system to all recipients to OPT IN for admail rather than needing to opt out.
+(2018-B153, 2013-B59, 2010-B5) at block ow Convention Decision: